callum-savage/bomWater/ReadMe.md

 | Relative Humidity              | %      |
 | Wind Speed                     | m/s    |

 Make sure formatting of the parameter types is as in the table above when making requests.
-The function `parameters()` can be used to retrieve this from within R.
+The function `bw_parameters()` can be used to retrieve this from within R.

 Station information can be queried using `get_station_list()`, as in the example below.